Mastering Client-Side Authentication with Firebase and SvelteKit

 Persisting Authentication State with Firebase

-Svelte stores make managing state easy, but the state is not persisted on page refreshes.
+Svelte stores help manage state easily, but state is not persisted on page refreshes.
 Fortunately, Firebase offers built-in options for handling auth state persistence.
 This way, users stay authenticated even after reloading the page or returning to the app later.

 Wrapping up